 First, the announcement by the U.S. of an immediate move to begin outer continental shelf drilling would send oil prices downward and probably significantly as the speculators' premium vanished quickly.
 No one wants to get caught holding the contract for high priced oil when new reserves are discovered.
 Make no mistake, the refusal of Obama et al to push for outer continental shelf exploration is costing you a great deal at the pump this very day and every day the ban remains in effect.

 As for the argument that the reserves are not that great, this ignores the entire history of oil exploration, where new discoveries and new fields often bring huge new reserves into view.
 That's why it is called exploration.
 The huge reserves in the North Sea weren't discovered until the 1960s.
+Huge new discoveries off the coast of Brazil were reported in 2007.
+Combined with new (and very environmentally safe) extraction technologies, the canard that reserves can't possibly be enough to help is exposed as just another thin facade over the DDDs' extremist agenda.

 The worst argument put forward by the DDDs though is the one that says oil companies aren't using all of their existing leases to begin with.